 And if the problem you need to fix is in an actual private area, enter only after permission is given.

 The same goes for bathrooms.
 It’s best to take care of needs before your work appointment.
 It’s good manners if you don’t bring dirt in the house.

 - Work in the homeowner’s absence?
 An important tip to remember is to not execute a task in the client’s absence unless you’re allowed to.
 This applies for changes in the home’s setting, too.

-- No to Bribe.
-It’s absolutely banned to accept offered bribes.
-You might take it only after talking it through with your service manager.
+- Not to Bribe.
+It’s absolutely banned to accept bribes.
+You may only take it after talking it through with your service manager.

 So, if you are a maintenance professional and do a flawless job, but you also follow these etiquette tips, you’ll be a great pro to hire.
-Your behaviour will show that the company you work for is reliable and has integrity.
-How about if you are the customer and you need a repair worker to fix whatever damage in your abode?
-You should again stick to behaviour rules.
+Your behavior will show that the company you work for is reliable and has integrity.
+What if you are the customer, and you need a repair worker to fix whatever damage is in your abode?
+You should again stick to behavior rules.

 Tips for Good Manners when a Repairman is at Your Home

-According to tradesmen at Bin There Dump That (USA) and professional Luke Hancock there is a handful of tips to welcome experts at home:
+According to tradesmen at Bin There Dump That (USA) and professional Luke Hancock there is a handful of tips to welcome experts in your home: